-Mould (also spelled Mold) is a fungus, meaning it is a living organism.
+So what is mould?
+It's a fungus, meaning it is a living organism.
 It produces microscopic spores that move through the air easily making them hard to detect – they are invisible to the naked eye.
 When mould spores are inhaled, ingested or come into contact with skin they can cause serious health issues such as inflamed airways, respiratory infections or irritations.

 Prolonged exposure to extensive mould levels may also cause chronic health issues in even the healthiest of people.
 Not to mention the unsightly and significant damage it does to your property.
 Because of this, people often ask us how they can check for mould in their home, and how to get rid of mould.

 Mould grows in environments where there is high humidity combined with damp or wet